Digichem-Project/build-boy/README.md

 ## My OS/version Isn't Supported!

-Don't panic, you don't need to match your operating system exactly[^1].
+Don't panic; you don't need to match your operating system exactly[^1].
 At the moment, all compiled versions of Digichem offer the exact same features, so you simply need to pick a version that is compatible with your computational server.
 In most cases, so long as your OS is more recent (a higher version) than the version you download, all will be fine.